 In tandem with the repair works, a community project called “Mrs Elder’s Glorious Gift” is being offered in association with the Friends of Elder Park to enable local residents and enthusiasts to engage in the restoration process, experience traditional materials and methodologies and to discover and share more about fabulous Elder Park – its heritage and its future uses.
 You can find out more in our Get Involved pages and we have be posting juicy details about the amazing repair works as they happen on the Get into Govan News and Social media feeds and also on the Friends of Elder Park website.

 The restoration of Elder Park’s Govan Road Entrance & the K13 Memorial as well as the Mrs Elder’s Glorious Gift project is being delivered as part of Govan Cross Townscape Heritage Initiative in collaboration with Glasgow Building Preservation Trust with funding from the National Lottery Heritage Fund, Historic Environment Scotland and Glasgow City Council.

 Estimated Cost: £110,000

-Timescale: Estimated start by October 20 and completion by May 2021
+Timescale: Start January 21.
+Est. completion by May 2021

-Project Team: Glasgow Building Preservation Trust, Fiona Sinclair Architect, Industrial Heritage Consulting Ltd, Glasgow City Council Neighbourhoods & Sustainability, Chani Bond (Heritage Engagement Officer).
+Project Team: Glasgow Building Preservation Trust, Fiona Sinclair Architect, Industrial Heritage Consulting Ltd, Glasgow City Council Neighbourhoods Regeneration & Sustainability, Chani Bond (Heritage Engagement Officer).